ishutrivedi/ishutrivedi/README.md

 * 🌍  I'm based in Waterloo, Canada
 * ✉️  You can contact me at [ishutrivedi93@outlook.com](mailto:ishutrivedi93@outlook.com)
-* 🧠  I'm learning Neural Networks
+* 🧠  I'm learning Large Language Models
 * 🤝  I'm open to collaborating on Projects

 ### Skills